django/deps/draft/table_value_expression.rst

        first_subject=Subquery(first_object)
    ).values("first_subject")

-This will raise `Cannot resolve expression type, unknown output_field`. because the ORM does not have an expression representing multiple columns.
+This will raise `Cannot resolve expression type, unknown output_field`. because the ORM does not have an expression representing multiple columns and thus cannot make use of a join against the multi-column subquery.

 Set-Returning Functions in ``SELECT``